satish112/devTinder/Readme.md

 - createed signup API to add data into database
 - pushed some documents using API call from postman
 - Error handles using try catch block
+- Adding the express as middleware
+- making the singup API dynamic to receive data from the end user